GOP leaders condemn Greene over Holocaust comments - WTMJ

 Senate Minority Leader Mitch McConnell, R-Ky., called Greene’s comments one of her “frequent outbursts that are absolutely outrageous and reprehensible.”
 Still, he said any disciplinary action against her would have to come from the House.

-Rep. Elise Stefanik, the No. 3 House GOP leader, said “equating mask wearing and vaccines to the Holocaust” minimized “the most significant human atrocities ever committed.”
+Rep. Elise Stefanik of New York, the No. 3 House GOP leader, said “equating mask wearing and vaccines to the Holocaust” minimized “the most significant human atrocities ever committed.”

 The furor is just the latest provocative chapter in the activist-turned-lawmaker’s brief tenure in the House.